What do I need to get married?

 Your commissioner will give you an unofficial certificate upon the end of your ceremony, but the Official Certificate has to be ordered from eHealth Saskatchewan.
 It is good to wait a few weeks before ordering it to ensure all the paperwork has been processed.
 Follow this link to see the entire process.

-I want a destination wedding!
+I want a destination wedding, outside of Canada!
 How do I ensure it’s legal?

 To totally ensure everything is valid you could do all the paperwork with your witnesses and commissioner here before you go, and then have the formal and symbolic ceremony there.
 To be married with a Saskatchewan marriage licence, all the legal requirements need to take place within Saskatchewan.
 This link has great information about getting married overseas.